Three Essential Types of Business Strategy - How You Can Apply Them

 - Transformational strategy

-It is worth noting, that a common consideration across all different types of strategy are your people, process, and technology.
-Without this, strategy is a set of lofty ideas, ungrounded in reality unaccompanied by a plan of action
+These three different strategies are crucial for a business’s success.
+While they are distinct entities, it is worth noting that a common consideration across all types of strategy is your people, process, and technology.
+Without this, strategy is a set of lofty ideas, ungrounded in reality and unaccompanied by a plan of action.
+Connecting “lofty ideas” to practical, well-thought-out steps is the key to successful strategy implementation.

-Let's look further into each of the three types of strategy that come to mind.
+Let's look further into each of the three types of strategy that are key to a business’s success.

 1. Business Strategy: Customer Experience

-The first of the three types of strategy is Business Strategy and focuses on how your customer will experience your business.
-It is primarily concerned with how a company will approach the marketplace - where to play and how to win.
+The first of the three types of strategy is Business Strategy, which focuses on how your customer will experience your business.
+It is primarily concerned with how a company will approach the marketplace and asks questions like “Where do we play?” and “How do we win?”

 - Which customer segments will we target?